OrchardCMS/OrchardCore/src/docs/reference/modules/Autoroute/README.md

 ### Configuration

-To enabled routing of _contained_ content items the `AutoroutePart` must be configured correctly.
+To enable routing of _contained_ content items the `AutoroutePart` must be configured correctly.

 - Add the `AutoroutePart` to the _container or parent_ content type definition.
 - Enable `Allow Route Contained Items` on the `AutoroutePart Settings`.